January 30, 2019

 Company

-More and more companies in 2019 are feeling that innovation is important for their survival and positioning.
+More and more companies in 2019 feel that innovation is important for their own survival and positioning.
 At the same time, they want to continue working efficiently.
 Innovation and efficiency – how does that fit together?
-Solutions can be found under the term "New Work."
-How exactly companies can make their working methods future-proof was something I asked New Work expert Friederike Euwens from "AllesRoger."
+Solutions can be found under the keyword “New Work”.
+I asked New Work expert Friederike Euwens from “AllesRoger” how companies can make their working methods future-proof.

-The company AllesRoger consists of three women who call themselves "New Work facilitators."
-Their mission: to support teams in efficiently implementing new ways of working.
-We at blink.it also find this approach exciting, so I asked Friederike Euwens, one of the three New Work facilitators, for her tips and best practices for small and large companies.
+The company AllesRoger consists of three women who refer to themselves as “New Work Facilitators”.
+Their mission: to support teams in efficiently implementing new working methods.
+We at blink.it also find this approach exciting, so I asked Friederike Euwens, one of the three New Work Facilitators, for her tips and best practices for small and large companies.

 Friederike Euwens von Alles Roger, mit Kollegin Lea Böhm

-My first question for Friederike: Why should companies even occupy themselves with New Work strategies?
-What makes innovation desirable in itself?
+My first question to Friederike: Why should companies even engage with New Work strategies?
+What makes innovation itself desirable?

 Friederike from AllesRoger:

-Nowadays, we must operate globally.
-It may be that someone in India has a better idea, and then your business model becomes obsolete.
-I believe that many HR developers in companies are realizing that they cannot continue the way they have been for much longer.
+We need to act globally nowadays.
+It could be that someone in India has a better idea, and then your business model is obsolete.
+I believe many HR developers within companies realize they can no longer continue as they have been.
 They feel that some employees are no longer motivated.
-This is where innovation plays a significant role.
+Innovation plays a large role here.

 Innovation means that new ways must be found.
-On one hand, companies must present themselves attractively to qualified employees.
-On the other hand, working conditions are changing – for example, the concept of home office has become easier and more profitable for companies due to digitalization.
+On the one hand, because companies need to present themselves attractively to qualified employees.
+On the other hand, because work conditions are changing – for example, due to digitization, the concept of home office has become easier and more profitable for companies to implement.

-The term innovation is almost hovering over many HR departments but is often not really tangible.
-After all, especially in large and more traditionally managed companies, existing working methods cannot be completely turned upside down overnight.
-That’s why AllesRoger relies on so-called ambidexterity: the ability of companies to be both innovative and efficient.
+The term innovation is hovering over many HR departments, but often it is not really tangible.
+After all, especially in large and more traditionally managed companies, existing working methods cannot be completely revolutionized overnight.
+AllesRoger therefore relies on the so-called ambidexterity: the ability of companies to be innovative and efficient at the same time.

-Innovation: Introducing new business models and ways of working to make the company future-proof and attractive to the market.
+Innovation: Introducing new business models and working methods to make the company future-proof and attractive for the market.

-Efficiency: Being maximally productive to make the company successful and to have market-appropriate offers.
+Efficiency: Being as productive as possible to make the company successful and have market-relevant offers.

 Symbolbild: Zukunft der Arbeit, New Work

-Future of work: Companies need models to work innovatively and efficiently at the same time.
+Work of the future: Companies need models to work innovatively and efficiently at the same time.

-You have probably already come across the buzzword "New Work."
-I have read about it repeatedly and wanted to know from the expert: How does New Work benefit companies?
+You have probably already come across the buzzword “New Work”.
+I have read about it repeatedly and wanted to know from the expert: In what way does New Work benefit companies?

 Friederike from AllesRoger:

 New Work means something different for every company.
 We offer ideas and best practices, but depending on the company structure, different approaches are necessary.
-Essentially, it's about collaborating as best as possible both in teams and throughout the entire organizational unit.
+Essentially, New Work is about collaborating as best as possible both in teams and throughout the entire organization.
 This benefits the entire company because employees are more satisfied and can work efficiently.

 That sounds absolutely desirable!
-To make the rather abstract term "New Work" more tangible, I have compiled a few examples for you:
+To make the rather abstract term “New Work” more tangible, I have here a few examples for you:

 Examples of New Work